Spark Dataset Tutorial – Introduction to Apache Spark Dataset

 e.
 Faster Computation

-The implementation of Dataset is much faster than the RDD implementation.
+The implementation of the Dataset is much faster than the RDD implementation.
 Thus increases the performance of the system.
-For same performance using the RDD, the user manually considers how to express computation that parallelizes optimally.
+For the same performance using the RDD, the user manually considers how to express computation that parallelizes optimally.

 f.
 Less Memory Consumption

 While caching, it creates a more optimal layout.
-Since Spark knows the structure of data in the dataset.
+Spark knows the structure of data in the dataset.

 g.
 Single API for Java and Scala